 There is very good tourist information in Reykjavik, I went to the office here: https://www.whatson.is/ and if you want to see things more cheaply they should be able to advise you well if you tell them what kinds of things you want to see.

-Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money. about 1 month ago
+Also, I've not stayed outside of Reykjavik (only been on some excursions), but I suspect that by simply taking more time outside of Reykjavik you will save money. almost 3 years ago

 If you drink alcohol, definitely stock up on your full allotment at Keflavik airport before continuing on.
 It's significantly cheaper than at the liquor stores.
 If you plan on drinking in Reykjavik bars make sure to take advantage of each establishment's happy hours.
 Drinks will be up to half price compared to normal hours.
-There's a happy hour app available as well as a free weekly newspaper (in English) that lists all the happy hours in town along with entertainment listings etc about 1 month agoAnswered by Keith via WorldNomads.com
+There's a happy hour app available as well as a free weekly newspaper (in English) that lists all the happy hours in town along with entertainment listings etc almost 3 years agoAnswered by Keith via WorldNomads.com

 There is no cheap way to see Iceland.
 If you go, plan to spend a lot of money.
 I just got back from Iceland, did the Golden Circle & then the Ring Toad.
-Very nice trip but don't bother going if money is a concern. about 1 month agoAnswered by Al via WorldNomads.com
+Very nice trip but don't bother going if money is a concern. almost 3 years agoAnswered by Al via WorldNomads.com

 Lonely Planet Iceland is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.